carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 provides a very strong mitigation for memory safety violations by making each attempt at an invalid read or write have a high probability of trapping, while still not guaranteeing to trap in every case.
-Realistic attacks require many such operations, so memory tagging will likely stop attacks.
+Realistic attacks require many such operations, so memory tagging will probably stop attacks.
 Alternatively, the trap might be asynchronous, leaving only a tiny window of time prior to the attack being detected and program terminated.
 Both of these mitigation strategies reduce the feasibility attacks, but neither provides any clear or strong semantic memory safety guarantee.